picostocks/python-picostocks/README.md

     ]
 }
 ```
-Attribute | Type | Value
+Attribute | Type | Description
 ----------|------|------
-quantity | STRING | shares amount for specific order
+quantity | STRING
-status | ENUM | One of ASSET STATUS values
+status | ENUM | One of [ASSET STATUS](#enum-definitions) values
 address | STRING | wallet address.
-For deposits it is always empty string.
+For deposits it is always empty string
 txid | STRING | transaction ID
 memo | STRING | message associated with specific order
-fee | STRING | fee associated with specific order
+fee | STRING | fee associated with specific order.
+For deposits it is always "0"

 ### Recent trades list
 ```